-In this presentation, historian Richard Carrico will focus on the Spanish colonial system as implemented at the Presidio de San Diego from 1770 to 1820, and address the following:
+Historian, archaeologist and SDSU lecturer Richard Carrico discusses the Spanish colonial system of laws and regulations as it was implemented at the Presidio from 1770 to 1820.

 ABOUT RICHARD CARRICO